Healthcare Worker Law

 demanding their wages

 Rogers Law Practice PLLC knows this, and can offer employment law advocacy and advice sensitive to the unique needs of healthcare workers.
+This includes contract review and drafting, counseling for solo and small practice corporations, and representation in hostile work environment and wrongful termination matters.

 First, do no harm.